NonoHM/nonohm.github.io/_posts/2023-09-21-THM-CTF-Blog.md

 ## Introduction

-In today's writeup, we'll try to enumerate and find flags on the machine which hosts the new blog of Billy Joel.
+In today's writeup, we'll try to enumerate and find flags on the machine that hosts the new blog of Billy Joel.

 ## Walkthrough

-To begin with, we'll fisrtly add blog.thm to our */etc/hosts* file (I'm working with kali linux).
+To begin with, we will firstly add blog.thm to our */etc/hosts* file (I'm working with kali linux).
 (Don't forget to connect with openvpn to the network)

 ``` sh